TURKMENISTAN: Religious freedom survey, March 2012

 Going on the haj appears to entail subsequent obligations to the state.
 One haj pilgrim from a southern district was required by officials several years later to publicly support government policy at regular meetings with the population - alongside the district imam, mullahs and elders - for "propaganda talks".
 Such talks included warning residents of what the government regards as the dangers posed by some Muslims and by non-Muslim faiths.

 Freedom of movement restrictions are also applied to non-haj travellers.
-Many active religious believers are among those on an exit blacklist.
+Many active religious believers are among those on an exit ban list.
 An official confirmed to Forum 18 that this is maintained by the country's Migration Service, on behalf of the Interior Ministry and the MSS secret police.

 For example, in late 2011 a member of a non-Muslim religious community who lives outside the capital – but whose friends asked that the individual or community not be identified – was prevented by the Migration Service at Ashgabad Airport from leaving the country.
 The individual had been planning further religious studies in another former Soviet republic.
 Officials gave no reason for preventing the individual from boarding the aeroplane for which a ticket had already been bought.
 "Go to the MSS [secret police] in your home district – they'll tell you why you have been banned from leaving", Migration Service officials told the individual.